12/22/2020

 The Matsusaka castle is a Japanese castle made in Matsusaka city, Mie prefecture in the Sengoku period.
 Wooden structures were not survivedIts area was roughly 500 meters to 800 meters at that time, however, almost all except the central hill area was redeveloped to an urban area.
 The central hill area is roughly 250 meters to 300 meters.
 There are still many stone walls survived.

 This castle, as a sightseeing place, is not so famous, compared with major Japanese castles such as the Himeji castle, the Osaka castle and so on.
-However, it was very important castle when it was constructed.
-And the location of it was deeply affected.

 Its history